luv-sic/relax/README.md

 Stamen is an An immutable React state management library.

 If you're like me, tire of
-provider, connections, actions, reducers, effects, dispatch, put, call, preload, @observable, @computed, @observer, @inject...
+provider, connections, actions, reducers, effects, dispatch, put, call, payload, @observable, @computed, @observer, @inject...

 If you dont't like a lot of boilerplate, concepts, principles, APIs...